Cognitive Errors in Clinical Decision Making

 Attribution errors

 Attribution errors involve making decisions based on negative stereotypes, which can lead clinicians to ignore or minimize the possibility of serious disease.
-For example, clinicians might assume that an unconscious patient with an odor of alcohol is “just another drunk” and miss hypoglycemia, ketosis, or intracranial injury, or they might assume that a known drug abuser with back pain is simply seeking drugs and miss an epidural abscess.
-Psychiatric patients who develop a physical disorder are particularly likely to be subject to attribution errors because not only may they be subject to negative stereotyping but they often describe their symptoms in unclear, inconsistent, or confusing ways, leading unwary clinicians to assume their complaints are functional in nature.
+For example, clinicians might assume that an unconscious patient with an odor of alcohol is intoxicated and miss hypoglycemia, diabetic ketoacidosis, or intracranial injury, or they might assume that a patient with substance use disorder who has back pain is simply seeking drugs and miss an epidural abscess.
+Psychiatric patients who develop a physical disorder are particularly subject to attribution errors because not only may they be subject to negative stereotyping but they often describe their symptoms in unclear, inconsistent, or confusing ways, leading unwary clinicians to assume their complaints are functional in nature.

 Affective error